GAlexeyV/analyze_stocks/README.md

  ### Run dashboard

-Make sure that the Docker containers are started and execute `PYTHONPATH=. python app/main.py` from the project root:
+Docker containers should be started then execute `PYTHONPATH=. python app/main.py` from the project root:

 ```shell